All About Lyme Disease In Your Dog – What To Do When Your Dog Tests Positive

 Here are some things that will help in doing that:

-Consider advanced flea and tick collars like Seresto®
+Consider advanced, long-lasting flea and tick collars such as Seresto® or Tevra Activate II collars.

-I personally prefer topical tick control products such as K9 Advantix II®.
-But consider a monthly oral medication such as NexGard® or competitor’s products you can read about here that are FDA-approved to keep ticks off of your dog (note 9/20/2018 FDA warning).
-Or at least be aware that they exist.
+I personally prefer liquid topical tick control products such as K9 Advantix II®.
+But you can consider a monthly oral medication such as NexGard®, Seresto® or one of their competitor’s products (you can read about them all here) All are FDA-approved to keep ticks off of your dog, but in some dogs side effects do occur.
+But realize that some dogs have experience side effects from those products.
+Read those product insert warnings online and on the label. (or here if still online)

 Keep your grass mowed and brush cut around your home.
 Trim your trees so that sunshine reaches the ground.
 If you own a cat, keep it indoors.
 Cats kill the small reptiles and birds that eat ticks.
 If you live in the country, consider some guinea hens.